artalar/reatom/docs/src/content/docs/recipes/atomization.md

 // user component
 const [name] = useAtom((ctx) => ctx.spy(ctx.get(userAtom).name))

 const handleChange = useAction((ctx, e: React.ChangeEvent<HTMLInputElement>) =>
   ctx.get(userAtom).name(ctx, e.currentTarget.name),
 )

 const handleSubmit = useAction(syncUserName)
 ```

-In case you have a list of users and you will CRUD this list (paging / sorting / adding) you should wrap it to atom too:
+If you have a list of users and need to perform CRUD operations (paging, sorting, adding) on it, you should wrap it in an atom too:

 > Check out our simple primitives for working with arrays: [reatomArray](/package/primitives#reatomArray)